 Missourians voted on three different medical marijuana proposals this year.
 Amendment 2, endorsed by MPP and many other advocacy groups, passed with 66% in favor and 34% opposed.
 The remaining initiatives — Amendment 3 and Proposition C — failed 69% - 31% and 56% - 44%, respectively.
 Patient applications will be made available in 2019, and dispensaries are expected to open by early 2020.
 Get Missouri marijuana policy updates here.

 On June 26, 2018, Oklahoma voters made their state the 30th to legalize medical marijuana!
 Nearly 57% of voters supported the compassionate measure — State Question 788.
 You can read a summary of the measure here.
 Regulators are now implementing the law, and as of August 25, the health department is accepting patient applications.
 Get more updates on Oklahoma's medical marijuana program.

 Local Ballot Initiatives

-To see the actual questions voters will see on their ballots November 6, click here.
+To see the actual questions voters saw on their ballots November 6, click here.